Western Michigan vs. Nevada Quick Lane Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 - Western Michigan's games this year have eclipsed the over/under six times in 12 opportunities (50%).

-- When Western Michigan records more than 24.4 points, it is 4-2 against the spread and 5-1 overall.
+- When Western Michigan totals more than 397.8 yards, the team is 4-4-1 against the spread and 6-3 overall.

 - The Broncos have turned the ball over 15 times this season, 11 fewer than the Wolf Pack have forced (26).